 Section 4-15.
-Board of Finance.
+Board of Finance. [(4)(7)(12)(16)]

-Composition.
+(a) Composition.

 The Board of Finance shall consist of five members serving four year terms each.
 Three members and two members shall be elected at alternating Town elections.
 The members shall choose a chairman from its members annually at the first meeting in January.